COLUMBUS, Ohio (WDTN) – The new school funding formula being proposed is simpler in some ways — but far more complex in others.

 “This is where we need additional minds to come to the table money to offset those challenges, those economic challenges that rural districts face,” Rep. Patterson said.

-According to Ohio Federation of Teachers, the Cupp-Patterson plan is a step in the right direction but more work needs to be done.Grab the FREE WDTN News App for iPhone or Android.
+According to Ohio Federation of Teachers, the Cupp-Patterson plan is a step in the right direction but more work needs to be done.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.